-Professor Mark Blaug (1927–22011) was a distinguished Dutch-born British economist and historian of economics.
-Besides shorter periods in public service and in international organisations (such as UNESCO, ILO, World Bank), he has held academic appointments in several prestigious universities worlwide.
-Apart from valuable contributions to the economics of education and a range of additional topics, Blaug is best known for his work in history of economic thought and the methodology of economics.
-Economic Theory in Retrospect (1962) is one of the most widely cited works in the history of economics and The Methodology of Economics, or How Economists Explain (1980) is another very influential and widely translated book of him.
+Professor Mark Blaug (1927–2011) was a distinguished Dutch-born British economist and historian of economics.
+Besides shorter periods in public service in international organisations (such as UNESCO, ILO, World Bank), he has held academic appointments in several prestigious universities worldwide.
+Apart from valuable contributions to the economics of education and a range of additional topics, Blaug is best known for his important and comprehensive work in history of economic thought and the methodology of economics.
+His brilliant magnum opus Economic Theory in Retrospect (1962) is one of the most widely cited works in the history of economics.
+The Methodology of Economics, or How Economists Explain (1980) is another very influential, illuminating and well-written treatise.

 “Modern economics is sick.
 Economics has increasingly become an intellectual game played for its own sake and not for its practical consequences; economists have gradually converted the subject into a sort of Social Mathematics in which analytical rigour as understood in math departments is everything and empirical relevance (as understood in physics departments) is nothing.
 If a topic cannot be tackled by formal modeling, it is simply consigned to the intellectual underworld… Economics was condemned a century ago as the ‘dismal science’ but the dismal science of yesterday was a lot less dismal than the soporific scholasticism of today.
 To paraphrase the title of a popular British musical: “No Reality, Please.
-We’re Economists.”
-(Blaug 2002: 36).
+We’re Economists. (p.
+36)

 Blaug, Mark.
 2002.
 “Ugly Currents in Modern Economics,” Pp 35-56 in Fact and Fiction in Economics: Models, Realism and Social Construction, edited by Uskali Mäki.
 Cambridge and New York: Cambridge University Press.